 For nature lovers, don’t miss The Habitat, a set of 100% nature attractions in the heart of the tropical jungle: paths, footbridges, zip lines, gardens, giant swings, an elevated platform, and much more.
 Book your ticket in advance here.

 If you like beautiful parks with a calm and relaxing atmosphere, then head to Penang Botanic Garden, it’s free!

-This is one of the prettiest park in Penang and it’s huge!
+This is one of the prettiest parks in Penang and it’s huge!
 There is such a vast variety of plants inside the Botanic Garden.
-There are also some unique fruits and fungus which are fascinating to discover.
+There are also some unique fruits and fungi which are fascinating to discover.